 Traditional Cremation Ceremonies

-Traditional Cremation Ceremonies currently acount for over 80% of the total funeral services conducted in the UK.
+Cremation ceremonies currently account for over 80% of the total funeral services conducted in the UK.
 This is, in part, due to lack of space in Churchyards, particularly in urban and city locations.
-A typical cremation service will be limited to a maximum of 30 minutes duration as they can often be very busy places.
+A typical cremation ceremony will be limited to a maximum of 30 minutes at Seven Hills Crematorium or 40 minutes at Waveney Memorial Park and Crematorium.
+Extended ceremony times can be booked if you think a longer time is needed, This will need to be done at the time of initial booking as there is no guarantee an extended booking will be possible later on if other bookings have been made.

-As crematoria are not ‘religious’ buildings there can be much greater flexibility regarding the content of the service.
-It is possible to create a respectful and meaningful ‘person centred’ ceremony based entirely on the values, wishes and beliefs of the deceased and their family.
+As crematoria are not religious buildings, a Celebrant led ceremony can offer much greater flexibility regarding the content of the service.
+It is possible to create a respectful and meaningful ‘person centered’ ceremony based entirely on the values, wishes and beliefs of the deceased and their family.
 The ceremony may incorporate music, readings and tributes from family and friends, should they wish to contribute.
-Ceremonies conducted by Civil Funeral Celebrants in crematoriums are often much more focused on celebrating the life that has been lead and honouring the achievements of the deceased.
+Ceremonies conducted Celebrants in crematoriums are often much more focused on celebrating the life that has been lead and honouring the achievements of the deceased.

 (Picture: Courtesy of Seven Hills Crematorium in Ipswich, Suffolk).

-Many people have concerns about attending a crematorium, in as much as they may be worried about what they may see and hear of the working processes of the crematorium.
-Let me assure you that in all of the services I have conducted, none of the working aspects that concern so many people have ever been evident.
-Indeed crematoriums are specifically designed to ensure that the experience of the people attending a ceremony there is as comforting and as easy as possible.
-Most crematoriums would be happy to show you around the public parts of the building to help alay any fears you may have.
+Crematoriums are specifically designed to ensure that the experience of the people attending a ceremony there is as comforting and as easy as possible.
+Most crematoriums would be happy to show you around the public parts of the building to help alay any fears you may have about attending a ceremony.

 Direct Cremation Ceremonies